peterbe/video-to-screenshots/README.md

 # Video to Screenshots

-Demo app for how to create screenshots from a video file.
+A web app to turn a video file into screenshots without a server.

 ## Demo